Deformations of unitary Howe dual pairs: Example: dihedral groups

 \subsection{Preliminaries}

 We consider in particular the case $n=1$, which remains fixed for this section.
-Within this section, we will use the letter $n$ as an index or variable without connection to the dimension of $E$ or the number of complex variables.
-In this case, the group $G^J$ has a simple description.
+Within this section, we will use the letter $n$ as an (integer) index or variable without connection to the dimension of $E$ or the number of complex variables.
+We will use the letter $m$ to refer to the number of reflections of a dihedral group, so the order of the group is $2m$.
+In this case, the group $G^J$ is a cyclic group.

 \begin{Propo} If $G = I_2(m)$ is a dihedral group acting on $E=\mathbb{R}^2$ and $J\in O(E)$ is a complex structure, then $G^J = C_m$, the cyclic group of order $m$. \end{Propo}

 \begin{proof} It is a general fact that if $g\in O(E)$ commutes with a compatible complex structure $J\in O(E)$, then it must be that $\det(g)=1$.
 So, in general, we have $G^J\subset G\cap SO(E)$.
 Since in the present case $SO(E)$ is abelian and $J\in SO(E)$, it follows that $G^J = G\cap SO(E)$.
 This finishes the proof. \end{proof}